sortecoevo/sortee/content/people/index.md

 &nbsp;

 ![Michael Bertram](Michael_Bertram.png)
-Michael Bertram (he/him) ([Website](https://www.michaelbertramlab.org)) is an Assistant Professor at the Swedish University of Agricultural Sciences, where he investigates the impacts of human-induced environmental change on wildlife populations.
+Michael Bertram (he/him) ([Website](https://www.michaelbertramlab.org)) is a Principal Research Scientist in Applied Ecology at the Arthur Rylah Institute for Environmental Research, where he studies how environmental pressures affect wildlife and ecosystems to support conservation and environmental management.

 &nbsp;